 Based on the results of a screening level assessment using testing data submitted by SMI on the amounts of respirable crystalline silica produced from the normal use of both conventional and scoopable pet litter products, and a review of the comments submitted by the public, OEHHA has decided to issue a safe use determination to SMI for crystalline silica in mineral-based pet litter.
 The essential elements and results of this screening level assessment are described below.

 SMI provided testing data on 12 conventional pet litters and nine scoopable pet litters originating from clay deposits from different parts of the country (termed East and West Coast litters by SMI).
 Briefly, the key data consisted of laboratory measurements over time of respirable dust (<10 µm) generated from activities related to the use of pet litter including initial pouring, clump removal (in the case of scoopable pet litter) and replenishment.
 Respirable dust collected from the different activities was further evaluated by SMI for quartz content.
 Quartz was assumed to be the only form of crystalline silica in pet litter.
 Data provided by the requester also included parameters on normal use in terms of time and amount used by the average consumer.
-In accordance with the process set forth in Section 12104(f) of 22 CCR, OEHHA has previously deemed the submitted data adequate and appropriate for performing
+In accordance with the process set forth in Section 12104(f) of 22 CCR, OEHHA has previously deemed the submitted data adequate and appropriate for performing this screening level assessment.

 The primary sources of exposure to dust containing crystalline silica from the use of conventional pet litter are from the filling of the litter pan and subsequent disposal following use.
 Using the data generated during 10 pound pour tests measuring the respirable dust generated over time (up to three minutes), the quartz content of the respirable dust, and the annual use and frequency of activities related to the use of conventional pet litters, average yearly exposure levels were estimated for each of the 12 products for which testing data were submitted.
 The testing data indicate that the average concentration of exposure to respirable crystalline silica from the use of conventional litter ranges from 0.0007 to 0.01 µg/m3.